Silhouette: Architecture

 The discipline of architecture that studies the shadows cast by or upon buildings is called sciography.

-The play of shadows upon buildings was very much in vogue a thousand years ago as evidenced by the surviving examples of "mukarnas" art where the shadows of 3 dimensional ornamentation with stone masonry around the entrance of mosques form pictures.
+The play of shadows upon buildings was very much in vogue a thousand years ago as evidenced by the surviving examples of muqarnas decoration, where the shadows of three-dimensional ornamentation with stone masonry around the entrance of mosques form pictures.
 As outright pictures were avoided in Islam, tessellations and calligraphic pictures were allowed, "accidental" silhouettes are a creative alternative.

 Photography

 Many photographers use the technique of photographing people, objects or landscape elements against the light, to achieve an image in silhouette.
 The background light might be natural, such as a cloudy or open sky, mist or fog, sunset or an open doorway (a technique known as contre-jour), or it might be contrived in a studio; see low-key lighting.
-Silhouetting requires that the exposure be adjusted so that there is no detail (underexposure) within the desired silhouette element, and overexposure for the background to render it bright; so a lighting ratio of 16:1 or greater is the ideal.
+Silhouetting requires that the exposure be adjusted so that there is no detail (underexposure) within the desired silhouette element, and overexposure for the background to render it bright; so, a lighting ratio of 16:1 or greater is the ideal.
 The Zone System was an aid to film photographers in achieving the required exposure ratios.
 High contrast film, adjustment of film development, and/or high contrast photographic paper may be used in chemical-based photography to enhance the effect in the darkroom.
 With digital processing the contrast may be enhanced through the manipulation of the contrast curve for the image.

+Photographic silhouettes

-In graphic design
+Graphic design

 In media the term "to silhouette" is used for the process of separating or masking a portion of an image (such as the background) so that it does not show.
 Traditionally silhouettes have often been used in advertising, particularly in poster design, because they can be cheaply and effectively printed.

 Other uses

 Fashion and fitness

 The word "silhouette", because it implies the outline of a form, has been used in both fashion and fitness to describe the outline shape of the body from a particular angle, as altered by clothing in fashion usage, and clothed or unclothed where fitness is concerned, (e.g. a usage applied here by the Powerhouse Museum).
 Advertising for both these fields urges people, women in particular, to achieve a particular appearance, either by corsetry, diet or exercise.
 The term was in use in advertising by the early 20th century.
 Many gyms and fitness studios use the word "silhouette" either in their name or in their advertising.

 Historians of costume also use the term when describing the effect achieved by the clothes of different periods, so that they might describe and compare the silhouette of the 1860s with that of the other decades of the 19th century.
 A desirable silhouette could be influenced by many factors.
 The invention of crinoline steel influenced the silhouette of women in the 1850s and 60s.
 The posture of the Princess Alexandra influenced the silhouette of English women in the Edwardian period.
-See advertisement left.